wpilibsuite/vendor-json-repo/README.md

 The GradleRIO build system supports the addition of vendor libraries through JSON files added to the vendordeps/ directory of the project.
 While vendor artifacts are published via Maven, the Maven ecosystem alone is insufficient for straightforward handling of multi-platform JNI and C++ libraries.
 Each vendor JSON file is a standalone complete description of all Maven dependencies and related configuration required to include the vendor library in either a C++ or Java GradleRIO robot project.

 This repository serves as a central repository for vendor libraries that are likely to be used by a large number of FRC teams.
-Additions to this repository, in particular its master directory, are accepted on a case-by-case basis with guidance from FIRST.
+Additions to this repository are accepted on a case-by-case basis with guidance from FIRST.

+The automation in this repository (in particular, [.github/workflows/generate_bundles.yml](.github/workflows/generate_bundles.yml)) generates a repository format suitable for consumption by the WPILib VSCode plugin (See #bundle-repository-structure).
+This is published to a [repository on the WPILib Artifactory server](https://frcmaven.wpi.edu/ui/native/vendordeps/vendordep-marketplace/).

+## Quick Start

+To add a new library, add a metadata entry to the metadata file for a given bundle (`YEAR_metadata.json`, see [here](#bundle-metadata-file) for the required/permitted keys), and add a vendordep JSON file for the library to the `YEAR` directory.

+To add a new version of an existing library, simply add the vendordep JSON file for the new version into the `YEAR` directory.

+In both cases, the vendordep JSON file should be named `NAME-VERSION.json` (see [Repository Structure](#repository-structure)).

 ## Repository structure

-Each year (e.g. competition season) has a JSON file at the root level (named `YEAR.json`) and a directory (named `YEAR/`) of vendor JSON files.
+This git repository contains sources to generate one or more "bundles" of vendordeps.
+A bundle is a set of vendordep JSON files and an associated manifest that are designed to be consumed by a specific release series (such as a competition season or alpha/beta period) of tooling such as IDEs.
+For the generated bundle format, see [here](#bundle-repository-structure).

+Each bundle is generated from a directory in the root of this repository (named `YEAR/`) containing vendordep JSON files, and a metadata file (also in the root of this repository, named `YEAR_metadata.json`) that provides metadata needed to generate the bundle manifest.

+For bundles targeting a season release series, `YEAR` above shall be replaced with the competition season (e.g. `2024`).
+For bundles targeting a prerelease series, `YEAR` shall be replaced with `YEARalpha` or `YEARbeta`, where `YEAR` is the competition season the prerelease series is for (e.g. `2025beta`).
+(Note: this convention matches the WPILib VSCode plugin preferences `projectYear` entry)

+Vendordep JSON files associated with a bundle are placed inside the bundle's directory.
+They should be named `NAME-VERSION.json`, where `NAME` is the unique name of the library and `VERSION` is the version of the library that the vendordep JSON represents.

-### YEAR.json
+### Bundle metadata file

-The root-level `YEAR.json` files (e.g. `2024.json`) provide the master directory of available vendor libraries.
-It's intended to be used by IDEs such as Visual Studio Code to present a user-friendly list of available vendor libraries.

-This json file consists of a list of dicts with the following keys:
-* path: the path within the repository to the vendor JSON file (e.g. `2024/<vendor>-<version>.json`)
-* name: the same as the name in the vendor JSON file (`<vendor>-<version>.json`)
-* uuid: the same as the uuid in the vendor JSON file
+Each bundle metadata file (`YEAR_metadata.json`) shall contain a list of library metadata entries as dicts.
+Each library shall be represented by a single metadata entry in a given bundle's metadata file.

+Each entry shall contain, at minimum, the following keys:

+* `name`: A user-friendly name for the library
+* `uuid`: The uuid for the library (present inside each of the library's vendordep JSON files)
-* description: a user-friendly brief description of the library -- intended to be displayed to users in list format
+* `description`: a user-friendly brief description of the library (intended to be displayed to users)
-* website: URL of the vendor's website (e.g. a site with documentation / tutorials / tools installers)
+* `website`: URL of the vendor's website (e.g. a site with documentation / tutorials / tools installers) (note: currently unused by the WPILib VSCode plugin)

+Additionally, the entry may contain any of the following optional keys:

+* `instructions`: URL of an "instructions" page that can be shown after the user installs this library.

 ## JSON checker